Resilience of coral reefs

-The resilience of coral reefs is the biological ability of coral reefs to recover from natural and anthropogenic disturbances such as storms and bleaching episodes.
-Resilience refers to the ability of biological or social systems to overcome pressures and stresses by maintaining key functions through resisting or adapting to change.
-Reef resistance measures how well coral reefs tolerate changes in ocean chemistry, sea level, and sea surface temperature.
-Reef resistance and resilience are important factors in coral reef recovery from the effects of ocean acidification.
-Natural reef resilience can be used as a recovery model for coral reefs and an opportunity for management in marine protected areas (MPAs).
+The resilience of coral reefs is the capacity of coral reefs to resist natural and anthropogenic disturbances such as storms and bleaching episodes, and recover after damage.
+Resilience refers to the ability of biological or social systems to maintain key functions or adapting to change in order to overcome pressures and stresses in the environment.
+It measures how well coral reefs tolerate changes in ocean chemistry, sea level, and sea surface temperature.
+Together, reef resistance and resilience influence coral reef recovery following disturbances such as ocean acidification.
+Natural reef resilience processes can be used as a recovery model for coral reefs and an opportunity for management in marine protected areas (MPAs).

+Mechanisms of resilience

 Thermal tolerance

 Many corals rely on a symbiotic algae called zooxanthellae for nutrient uptake through photosynthesis.
 Corals obtain about 60-85% of their total nutrition from symbiotic zooxanthellae.
 Slight increases in sea surface temperature can cause zooxanthellae to die.
 Coral hosts become bleached when they lose their zooxanthellae.
 Differences in symbionts, determined by genetic groupings (clades A-H), may explain thermal tolerance in corals.
 Research has shown that some corals contain thermally-resistant clades of zooxanthellae.
 Corals housing primarily clade D symbionts, and certain types of thermally resistant clade C symbionts, allow corals to avoid bleaching as severely as others experiencing the same stressor.
 Scientists remain in debate if thermal resistance in corals is due to mixing or shifting of symbionts, or thermally resistant vs. thermally-sensitive types of zooxanthellae.
 Species of coral housing multiple types of zooxanthellae can withstand a 1–1.5 °C change in temperature.
 However, few species of coral are known to house multiple types of zooxanthellae.
 Corals are more likely to contain clade D symbionts after multiple coral bleaching events.

+Biodiversity and functional diversity

+Biodiversity and functional diversity both influence coral reef ecosystem functioning and resilience.
+Higher coral species richness has been associated with improved ecosystem performance, including contributions to reef growth and structural development, although the strength of this relationship is non-linear, with benefits increasing rapidly at lower levels of diversity and then leveling off at higher levels.
+This pattern indicates that reefs with low diversity may experience larger declines in ecosystem functioning with additional species loss, while more diverse reefs may show smaller functional changes when species are lost.
+In addition to species richness, functional diversity, the range of ecological roles or traits represented by species, varies across coral reef regions and is not always directly correlated with the number of species present.
+A global analysis of reef-building corals found that some regions with high species richness exhibit relatively low functional diversity, indicating a degree of functional similarity among species.This variation in functional trait diversity suggests that reefs differ in the distribution of ecological functions they support, which may influence their responses to environmental change.
+Together, these findings indicate that both species diversity and the diversity of functional traits contribute to patterns of ecosystem functioning on coral reefs.